 Other than books, aspirants can also refer to various video tutorials for concept clearing and try collecting notes from those as well.

-Other than that I would suggest that you sketch the diagrams by yourself for a better understanding of the flow.
+Other than the above-mentioned books, it is also suggested that you sketch the diagrams by yourself for a better understanding of the viscous flow.
 Visualisation is the key to be able to solve the problems here, so try and visualise the problem.
 Derive all the formulae by yourself once, it will help you understand a good way to approach the problems as well.

-But, if you have less time to prepare for GATE Exam then doing all of the above may not be possible for you.
-In that case I’d recommend that you either get a personal tutor or join some Online Classes.
+But, if you have less time to prepare for the GATE Exam then doing all of the above may not be possible for you.
+In that, is recommended that you either get a personal tutor or join some online classes.
 The reason for both is the same – so that you get personal attention and guidance to solve your doubts.
-There is no substitute to the last part i.e. practice, but you can certainly get your concepts cleared in a much less time than you studying yourself.
+You can undoubtedly get your concepts cleared in much less time than you studying yourself.

 There is no substitute to practice, as you all know the famous saying, ‘practice makes one perfect’.
 So, make a strategy, get notes for the important topics, focus equally on each part of the syllabus, get expert guidance, try your hands on previous year questions and you are all good to go for the fluid mechanic’s GATE questions.